Chetanpatil29/rtl-to-gdsii-of-8-bit-ALU-/README.md

 ## Overview

-This project demonstrates the complete RTL-to-GDSII ASIC implementation flow for an Air Quality Monitoring System using Verilog HDL and Cadence EDA tools.
+This project demonstrates the complete RTL-to-GDSII ASIC implementation flow for a 8 bit ALU  using Verilog HDL and Cadence EDA tools.

 The project covers the complete digital ASIC design cycle from RTL development to final GDSII generation.